Shipping Guide

 Shipping Options for Supplements

 Supplements and vitamins are among the most straightforward products to ship.
-They're shelf-stable, come in sturdy bottles or pouches, and are rarely damaged in transit.
-The main consideration is weight — protein powders and bulk containers can get heavy quickly, making flat rate options attractive for larger orders.
+They are shelf-stable, come in sturdy bottles or pouches, and are rarely damaged in transit.
+The main consideration is weight: protein powders and bulk containers can get heavy quickly, making flat rate options attractive for larger orders.
 Single vitamin bottles ship cheaply via Ground Advantage.
-For businesses shipping supplements regularly, buying postage online through Ship offers significant discounts over retail counter rates.
+The real money problem is not packaging, it is paying retail.
+Carriers raised rates again for 2026 (USPS +5.4%, UPS +5.9%, FedEx +5.9%, effective late December 2025 through January 2026), and a retail label compounds those hikes on every shipment.
+Buying postage online through Ship gives you discounted USPS, FedEx, and UPS labels below commercial rates, so the increases land softer and your per-order margin holds.

 USPS Ground Advantage